 Melchior’s Wagner is all over the internet and as well as all points of the compass.
 So here’s a bit of what New York missed.
 Dio! mi potevi scagliar (in German) from the third act of Otello is opera’s greatest monologue of despair.
 Niun mi tema is Otello’s death scene.
 It depicts the Moor’s realization of the monstrous crime he has committed.
 Otello is the tenor’s Mount Everest.
 Melchior had enough voice for two Mount Everests.
 What is impressive is the subtlety he brings to both these pieces.
 His depth of interpretation seems to surpass that which he brought to his celebrated Wagner roles.
 What a loss that we don’t have a complete recording of the opera by him.

 Richard Tucker sang at the Met from 1945 to 1974.
-He debuted at the Met in January 1945.
+He debuted there in January 1945.
 This appearance was his first in any opera anywhere.
 World War II kept the great European singers away from America creating an early opportunity for him.
-Listening to his early recordings you hear a thin lyric tenor rather than the splendid spinto that he miraculously morphed into during the early to mid 50s.
+Listening to his initial recordings you hear a thin lyric tenor rather than the splendid spinto that he miraculously morphed into during the early to mid 50s.
 Thereafter his singing was characterized by a clarion middle voice and blazing high notes.
 He and his voice survived a heart attack in 1962 that he kept a secret.
 The only change in his singing after his coronary was a breath artfully taken at places that he could previously sing continuously.

 Here are Tucker and Robert Merrill in a boffo performance (Met 1961) of the Sleale duet from the third act of La Forza Del Destino.
 If I ever get around to a ‘Met House Baritones’ article Merril will be on it.
 Tucker’s singing of Rachel quand du seigneur from a 1970 London performance Halevy’s La Juive drove the Brits crazy.
 The Met’s plan to mount the opera for Tucker was extinguished by his sudden death in 1975.